How do you register a company name?

 Aside from choosing the name, other essential steps for setting up a limited company and registering a company name include:

 If a company is being formed primarily to register a company name for future use, the business owner will normally specify themselves as the sole director and shareholder.
-Once the company starts trading, it is possible to appoint more directors and bring in new shareholders.
+Once the company begins trading, it is possible to appoint additional directors and introduce new shareholders.

 How do you choose a company name to register?

-You should not register a company name without first putting serious thought into it.
+You should not register a company name without giving it serious thought.
 Everyone will approach this choice differently, but there are certain common elements that should be considered.

 Company names are normally chosen for one of three reasons:

-Descriptive names can help to promote a business online, as any keywords are picked up by search engines.
+Descriptive names can help promote a business online, as they are picked up by search engines.
 Conversely, if the name includes very common words, this can make it more difficult to achieve a good ranking, as there will be a lot of competition.

 Avoid choosing a name that is similar to that of a competitor, as this can result in legal claims for passing off.
 It’s also important to ensure that you do not inadvertently register a company name that has potentially controversial meanings in other languages or as slang terms.